StackStorm/serverless-plugin-stackstorm/README.md

 }
 ```

-and `--passthrough` option allows you to skip the action call directly and pass input parameters directly to the output transformer for experimenting.

 ## Commands

   The plugin also provides a few optional commands.
 You don't have to use them as they are all included into `sls package`, but they still might be handy in some situations.